Loyola Ramblers: Men's volleyball

-Now they are coached by Mark Hulse.

-In 2013, the Ramblers were defeated by the UCI Anteaters 0–3 (24–26, 18–25, 27–29) in the first semifinal of the NCAA championships on May 2, 2013 at UCLA's Pauley Pavilion.
+In 2013, the Ramblers were defeated by the UCI Anteaters 0–3 (24–26, 18–25, 27–29) in the first semifinal of the NCAA championships on May 2, 2013, at UCLA's Pauley Pavilion.
 This was the team's first appearance ever in an NCAA men's collegiate volleyball tournament.

-On May 3, 2014, Loyola, playing host to the 2014 Championships, defeated the Stanford Cardinal 3-1 to win the program's first-ever NCAA Men's National Collegiate Volleyball Championship.
+On May 3, 2014, Loyola, playing host to the 2014 Championships, defeated the Stanford Cardinal 3–1 to win the program's first-ever NCAA Men's National Collegiate Volleyball Championship.

-Loyola successfully defended their championship in 2015, defeating Lewis 3-2 at Stanford's Maples Pavilion.
+Loyola successfully defended their championship in 2015, defeating Lewis 3–2 at Stanford's Maples Pavilion.